 It's no surprise the best fuel economy is available in the front-drive Eco model with the turbo engine.
 That one rates out at 28 mpg combined (26 city/32 highway).
 The worst mileage is in the SE with all-wheel drive and the 2.0-liter engine.
 That one comes in at 23 mpg combined (21 city/26 highway).

 The small crossover segment seems to get a new entrant every month.
 To sort them all out and find the best one for you, use every tool here at Edmunds.
 And then let us help you find the best 2017 Hyundai Tucson from a great dealer.

-When the Hyundai Tucson debuted for the 2005 model year, it represented Hyundai's first entry in the long-established small crossover SUV segment.
-The first-generation Tucson became Hyundai's official "entry-level" SUV, and it offered a favorable combination of attributes, including an available V6 engine, a generous list of standard equipment and a lengthy warranty.
+When the Hyundai Tucson debuted for the 2005 model year, it represented Hyundai's first entry in the small crossover segment.
+The first-generation Tucson became Hyundai's official entry-level SUV, and it offered a favorable combination of attributes, including an available V6 engine, a generous list of standard equipment and a lengthy warranty.
 However, this Tucson looked rather dowdy, had a decidedly low-budget feel to its cabin and never really registered on most consumers' radar as a mainstream option.